-And while we’ve written about all sorts of home exercise equipment — including the best stationary bikes, ellipticals, and gym mats — here we’ve rounded up the best rowing machines, as praised by the most enthusiastic reviewers on Amazon.
+In most places, gyms and fitness studios are still closed, so the best way to get a workout in is to exercise at home, and for lots of people that means stocking up on equipment.
+We’ve written about all sorts of home exercise equipment — including the best stationary bikes, ellipticals, and gym mats — and here, we’ve rounded up the best rowing machines, as praised by the most enthusiastic reviewers on Amazon.

 Best-rated rowing machine